 Verdict: it’s the book that you can read over and over again without being bored.
 And that says a lot, considering it’s a detective tale.
 Definitely a part of your post-modern fiction shelf.

-Guest post provided by The Friendly Bookworm, a blog that offers book reviews and opportunities to interact with other bookworms.
+This guest post was provided by The Friendly Bookworm, a blog that offers book reviews and opportunities to interact with other bookworms.
 Check out her other posts and book reviews on the blog, itself.